Floorp-Projects/Floorp/intl/icu/source/data/cldr-icu-readme.txt

 # 4d.
 Copy from CLDR common/testData/localeIdentifiers/localeCanonicalization.txt
 # into icu4c/source/test/testdata/localeCanonicalization.txt
 # and icu4j/main/tests/core/src/com/ibm/icu/dev/data/unicode/localeCanonicalization.txt
-# and add the following line to the begginning of these two files
+# and add the following line to the beginning of these two files
 # # File copied from cldr common/testData/localeIdentifiers/localeCanonicalization.txt

 # 5. Check which data files have modifications, which have been added or removed